 One quick and easy way to give to the community is through our holiday turkey program.
 A $45 donation will provide a basket of a fresh turkey and vegetables from a local farm for a family in need.
 The baskets are delivered by St. Anthony of Padua Church for the Thanksgiving and December holidays.

 In order to purchase a Thanksgiving meal for a family, donations must be received by Nov.
 7, 2022.

 You can donate via credit or debit card.
-Please revisit this site in the fall to make a donation.
+Please click the link below to make a donation.

 Who Was Vernon Rice?